FAForever/ice-adapter/README.md

 {
 "options" : /* The commandline options */
 "gpgnet" : { /* The GPGNet state */
-  "connected" : /*boolean: Is the game connected?*/ "game_state" : /*string: The last received "GameState"*/ "host_game" : {  /*optional, only in hosting mode*/
+  "local_port" : /*int: The port the game should connect to via /gpgnet 127.0.0.1:port*/ "connected" : /*boolean: Is the game connected?*/ "game_state" : /*string: The last received "GameState"*/ "host_game" : {  /*optional, only in hosting mode*/